Belarus, Argentina start vaccinations with Russian shots

 Belarus conducted its own trial of Sputnik V among 100 volunteers and gave the shot regulatory approval on Dec.
 21, two days before Argentina did.

 Russia has been widely criticized for giving the domestically developed Sputnik V regulatory approval in August after the vaccine only had been tested on a few dozen people.
-An advanced study among tens of thousand started shortly after the vaccine received the Russian government's go-ahead.
+An advanced study started shortly after the vaccine received the Russian government's go-ahead.

-Despite warnings to wait for the results of the study, Russian authorities started offering it to people in high-risk groups — such as medical workers and teachers — within weeks of approval.
-This month, mass vaccinations with Sputnik V started in Russia, even though it is still undergoing the late-stage trial.
+Russian health authorities say the study has now covered more than 30,0000 people, with data suggesting the virus was 91% effective.
+That's still far fewer cases than Western drug makers have accumulated during final testing to analyze how well their candidates worked, and important demographic and other details from the study have not been released.

+Former Argentine Health Secretary Adolfo Rubinstein complained that his country's authorities had approved the vaccine based on “a memo lacking data."

 Belarus has reported nearly 190,000 confirmed coronavirus cases and about 1,400 deaths since the start of the pandemic, but many in the Eastern European nation of 9.4 million people suspect that authorities are manipulating statistics to hide the true scope of the country’s outbreak.